 - A sworn statement by the student or his/her parents or legal guardian in the case of a minor declaring his/her intention to make this Commonwealth his/her residence either permanently or for an indefinite period of time.

 - A sworn statement from the parents or legal guardian of a minor setting forth facts to establish the minor’s financial independence and separate residence.

 Each case shall be decided on the basis of facts submitted, with qualitative rather than quantitative emphasis.
 No given number of factors is required for domicile, since the determination in each case is one of the subjective intentions and current objective ability of the student to reside permanently or indefinitely in this Commonwealth.

-Individuals who meet at least one of the following qualifications are eligible for Pennsylvania resident status for tuition billing purposes under Commonwealth of Pennsylvania PL 1226, No. 287, as amended (the “Act”).
+Individuals who meet at least one of the following qualifications are eligible for Pennsylvania resident status for tuition billing purposes.

-- Any Veteran, his/her spouse, dependent children or any other individual who is eligible to receive benefits under any of the following:
+- Any Veteran, their spouse, dependent children or any other individual who is eligible to receive benefits under any of the following:

 - Chapter 1606 Montgomery GI Bill® Selected Reserve